-The No Interest Loan Scheme (NILS®) offers small loans up to $1,200 to people on low incomes to assist them to purchase essential items and services without any fees, charges or interest rates.
+The No Interest Loan Scheme (NILS) offers small loans up to $2,000 to people on low incomes to assist with purchasing essential items and services without any fees, charges or interest rates repayable over up to 2 years.

-NILS® is available to those who hold a current Health Care Card, receive a Centrelink payment, or receive an income of less than $40,000 per year.
+NILS is available to those who hold a current Health Care Card, receive a Centrelink payment, or receive an income of less than $70,000 per year (or $100,000 for couples or people with dependents).

-Loans can be used to purchase household appliances, furniture, household repairs, health/mobility items, computers, education costs and car registration.
+Loans can be used to purchase household appliances, furniture, household repairs, health/mobility items, computers, bonds or rent in advance, education costs, and car registration.

 - Household furniture